daviddigital/event-finder/README.md

 The application only uses start and end dates, defaulting to midnight UTC.
 A better implementation would be to include times and correctly set datetimes based on the user's locale.

-### Error messaging and handling

-Implement user-friendly error messages, especially for scenarios like no events found for a given date and location.

-### Set up complete typing on the event details

-As the event object is very large, a full type safety on event details has not been implemented.

 ### Implement more testing

 e.g. Mock API responses.